Authors of section

 Right-angled drilling and screw driving instruments are an alternative to transbuccal systems.

-In comparison to the transbuccal system, any transcutaneous incisions can be avoided.
-Thus, using a rectangular or 90° drill/screwdriver system via a strictly transoral approach is considered a less invasive procedure.
+In comparison to a transbuccal system, the use of a right-angled system means that transcutaneous incisions can be avoided.
+Thus, using a right-angled (90°) drill/screwdriver system via a strictly transoral approach is considered a less invasive procedure.

 Screw insertion using an angulated screwdriver